 Controller Area Network (CAN)

-The controller area network or CAN allows a vehicle’s onboard computers to communicate with each other on a high speed bus.
-By sharing sensor information with each other, it saves on additional plugs and wiring.
-It provides the path for modules to share different sensor information, like vehicle speed and other data with other modules.
-It’s considered a high speed network, with type A, type B, and type C networks all operating at different speeds.
+The controller area network or CAN allows a vehicle's onboard computers to communicate with each other on a high-speed bus.
+Sharing sensor information saves on additional plugs and wiring.
+It provides a path for modules to share sensor information, like vehicle speed with other modules.
+It's considered a high-speed network, with type A, type B, and type C networks, all operating at different speeds.

-These networks use electrical pulses to communicate on a serial line.
+They use electrical pulses to communicate on a serial line.
 It's a series of 0's and 1's that dictate the type, origin, and importance of a signal.
 The frame of information is broken down to start, identifier, and priority sections.
 The priority of a signal is indicated by a 0 or a 1.
 A signal with a priority of 0 has a higher priority than a signal with a 1.
-This prevents collisions on the network, and allows signals from modules like the ABS controller a higher priority than modules like the power seat module.
+It prevents collisions on the network and allows signals from critical modules like the ABS controller to have a higher priority than modules like the power seat module.